infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/smartDocumentsIntegration.md

 # SmartDocuments

-## Configuration
+## Case Configurations

-The configuration of every case type contains a mapping between SmartDocuments template and document type.
+Each case type configuration defines a mapping between SmartDocuments template and document type.
 This mapping is used to get the correct template and template group with the Document creation flow below.

 ## Document creation flow